 Peter Parker, the amazing Spider-Man!

-From the rubble emerges the remaining Avengers: Ant-Man, War Machine and Rocket!
+From the rubble emerges the remaining Avengers: Ant-Man, War Machine, Rocket and the Hulk!

 The stage is set for the battle that will determine the fate of the universe, and Steve gives the marching orders to his friends: